 Aerobic exercise is crucial for good health.
 It strengthens the immune system, and, most importantly for children with special needs, it helps the brain grow and repair.

 When you look at your child, you may describe them as “busy”, “hyperactive”, “highly strung” and “doesn’t sit still”.
 And so you might say to yourself, “Well, at least they get exercise all day, which is good for their brain!”

 But are they really getting aerobic exercise?

 Max was a 12-year-old who had been doing Sensory Enrichment Therapy for almost a year.
 He had a passion for lights and would spend the entire day running around the house on a mission to switch on the lights, and then he would go back to check that they were still on.
 When Max was not switching on the lights, he would pace in front of the TV watching the same cartoon or sit at the computer clicking endlessly.

 We decided to put Max on a daily aerobic program, involving two walks outside each day and two sessions of activity in the backyard.
 Max’s mom was a little doubtful that she would be able to get Max to follow her on a walk.
 We made some suggestions and, gradually, both of them were walking twice daily for longer and longer distances.

 The result of the added exercise for Max was a sudden burst of speech, better sleep, better understanding and increased capacity for play.

 Usually, movement that happens inside the house is not exercise.

 Aerobic exercise is raises the heart rate and breathing, and involves effort.

 Again, aerobic exercise is crucial for health, to strengthen the immune system and most importantly, to help the brain grow and repair itself.

 Take your child for walks!
 Go to the park and you will enjoy the additional health benefits too!

 These are some general ideas.
 The point is to make sure your loved one gets to do something fun, that elevates the heart rate for at least 20 minutes.
-The goal is not lose weight, but, most importantly, to help the brain to repair itself.
+The goal is not to lose weight, but, most importantly, to help the brain to repair itself.